Call for Innovation & Education Projects

 Europe has set an ambitious goal of becoming the first carbon-neutral continent by 2050.
 It must develop alternative ways to gain more secure and sustainable access to strategic critical raw materials.
 The EU has the raw materials; therefore, an immense opportunity lies before Europe to develop domestic sourcing of raw materials and meet the rapidly increasing demand for its key industrial value chains.

-The European Green Deal has put a tremendous spotlight on the raw materials sector to deliver innovation, education and new technologies at an unprecedented pace and scale.
+The European Green Deal and the Critical Raw Materials Act have put a tremendous spotlight on the raw materials sector to deliver innovation, education and new technologies at an unprecedented pace and scale.
 It will cause an industrial shift that puts the environment, societal responsibility for our human capital and efficient governance at the centre of every business model practice.
 This transformation will lead to scales of innovation not seen before and will turn the industry into a powerhouse of innovation and change.

 Europe must transition on all levels to adopt clean energy technologies and drive digitalisation, automation and electrification.
 All elements of the raw materials sector’s supply chains, from mineral extraction to recycling, digitalisation and data intelligence, as well as product and process, must be reconsidered and reconfigured, leaving behind our traditional methodologies, systems and approaches.

 As a result, the industry will become more purpose-driven, where circular economy, environment, recycling and sustainable design will be popular motivators that will improve the lives of Europeans.